Digital transformation in healthcare: choice or necessity?

 Several essential aspects have been changed in most hospitals.
 In contrast to the previous staff shortages trend, it has become relevant to manage the surge in patients.
 More staff was needed.
 Outpatient visits and emergency departments had to be reorganized to reduce the risk of cross-infection.
 Difficult decisions had to be made around planned services and ongoing treatments.
 Supply chain compliance and equipment shortages had to be balanced.
 New ways of working and managing the risks and deploying products, fast-tracked technologies, and more flexible regulatory processes were on the focus.

 The necessity of social distancing and lockdowns has changed the traditional face-to-face healthcare delivery model.
-The use of digital solutions, primarily telehealth, such as virtual consultations and remote patient monitoring, has become a new trend
+The use of digital solutions, primarily telehealth, such as virtual consultations and remote patient monitoring, has become a new trend.

 The COVID-19 pandemic has driven citizens’ expectations for access to digital, on-demand, personalized medical care services anywhere and anytime.